 Sleep Deprivation – A Safety Hazard

 Did you know that sleep can mimic alcohol intoxication?
 A person who loses 2 hours of sleep from a normal 8-hour sleep schedule performs similarly to someone who has had 2-3 beers!
-It is a well-known fact that trying to drive, work, or function while influenced by a substance (or fatigue) endangers not only your own life but also those of many other people.
+It is a well-known fact that trying to drive, work, or otherwise function while influenced by a substance (or fatigue) endangers not only your own life but also those of many other people.

 This seems to be the perfect time to talk about this issue since this week at 2 a.m.
 Sunday, November 3rd, the standard time returned across most of the United States.
 With the time shift, it’ll be lighter earlier in the morning and darker earlier in the evening.
 Hopefully, you all enjoyed the extra hour of sleep accompanied by the Daylight Saving “Fall back.”